A pseudoexponentiation-like structure on the algebraic numbers: The construction

 \subsection{Zilber's original axiomatisation}

 For the sake of clarity, we briefly recall the axiomatisation of actual pseudoexponential fields.
-A field $K_{E}$ is a pseudoexponential field (or Zilber field or perfect exponential field) if it satisfies the following list of axioms.
-We will explain later the meaning of some of the terms used.
-We refer the reader to \cite{Zilber2005,Marker2006}.
+A field $K_{E}$ is a pseudoexponential field if it satisfies the following list of axioms.
+The terms in quotation marks are not defined here; we shall only explain the meaning of the properties that actually matter for our purposes.
+We refer the reader to \cite{Zilber2005,Marker2006} for a more complete treatment of the subject.